 - Dust-sealed switch protects against dust ingestion for longer switch life

-Being highly versatile, you can use the sander for removing the old coats of varnish from wood surfaces, smoothing seams where materials meet, or for other DIY and professional sanding applications.
+Being highly versatile, you can use this 382 5-inch random orbit sander for removing the old coats of varnish from wood surfaces, smoothing seams where materials meet, or for other DIY and professional sanding applications.

 Types of Sanders Available for Paint Removal

-Because different sanders are best suited for different jobs and purposes, it’s incredibly important that you take the time to research the one that’s right for your wall paint removal job.
+Since different sanders are best suited for different jobs and purposes, it’s incredibly important that you take the time to research the type of sander that’s right for your wall paint removal job.

 That being said, below are the most popular types of sanders and how they can be used to help you.